kerryb/kale/README.md

     * other lines are ignored
   * match steps by calling `defwhen` etc with a string matching the one used in the step
     * note that it doesn't actually matter whether you use `defwhen`, `defthen` etc
+    * step definitions take the `ExUnit` context as their second argument
   * interpolate values into step descriptions using {braces}
-  * step definitions take a list of placeholder variables, and the `ExUnit` context
+    * concrete values from the steps are automatically available using the variable name in braces

 ## Usage